IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) A descriptive name used to identify the database instance.
+The name must not include spaces.
 * `plan` - (Required, string) The name of the plan type for an IBM Cloud Database.
 The only currently supported value is "standard"
 * `location` - (Required, string) Any of the currently supported ICD regions.
 The IBM provider `location` in the provider definition also needs to be set to the same region as the target ICD region.
 The default provider region is `us-south`.
 The following regions are currently supported: `us-south`, `us-east`, `eu-gb`, `eu-de`, `au-syd`, `jp-tok`, `oslo01`.
 * `resource_group_id` - (Optional, string) The ID of the resource group where you want to create the service.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided it creates the service in default resource group.